arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop.md

 az login
 ```

-Then, enter this prompt to start the deployment process.
+Then, enter the prompt provided by the workshop to start the deployment process.
 Make sure Copilot Chat is in **Agent** mode.

-> aside negative
+> aside positive
 >
-> REMOVED BECAUSE BLOCKED ON PUSH
+> Please ask the workshop facilitators for the prompt that contain Azure credentials.

 ![Azure Deployment Start](github-copilot-workshop-id/img/__az-start.png)